scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Configuration

 Border routers require mappings from SCION  interface IDs to underlay addresses.
 Such information must be supplied to each router in an out of band fashion (e.g in a configuration file).
-For each link to a neighbor, these values must be configured:
+For each link to a neighbor, these values must be configured.
+A typical implementation will require:

-- Local interface ID
+- Interface ID.
-- Neighbor type (core, parent, child, peer), depending on link type.
+- Link type (core, parent, child, peer).
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.
-- Neighbor ISD-AS number
+- Neighbor ISD-AS number.
-- Neighbor interface underlay address
+- For the router that manages the interface: the neighbor interface underlay address.

-In addition, each router must be configured with a list of interface IDs in use within the AS, containing:

-- Interface ID
-- "intra-protocol" address of the remote router
+- For the routers that do not manage the interface:  "intra-protocol" address of the router that does.

-In order to forward traffic to service endpoint addresses (`DT/DS` == 0b01) in the [common header](#common-header), a border router must translate service numbers into concrete host addresses.
+In order to forward traffic to service endpoint addresses (`DT/DS` == 0b01 in the [common header](#common-header)), a border router must translate service numbers into concrete host addresses.
 The method used to accomplish the translation is not defined by this document.
 It only depends on the implementation and the choices of each AS's administrator.
 In current practice this is accomplished by way of a configuration file.
 There are currently only two services addressed in this manner.
 As a result it is practical to maintain a static mapping in a configuration file.
 Other methods have been used, including DNS.

 ## Path Construction (Segment Combinations) {#construction}